dennismutia/FinancialData/README.md

 6. Run `python etl.py` to execute the etl.py file which calls the modules in the stocks folder to execute an etl process

 ### Logical scenarios
-**The data was increased by 100x** .
+**The data was increased by 100x**
 A scalable deployment of sql server would have to be used, eg. a cloud solution, or resources increased to accomodate the increase size in data.
+This is to cater for the increased volume of data which will require additional storage.
 Another approach is to use an auto-scaling solution such as AWS Redshift and S3.

-**The pipelines would be run on a daily basis by 7 am every day**.
-This can be configured using Apache Airflow DAG definitions and set up for backfills as well.
+**The pipelines would be run on a daily basis by 7 am every day** This can be configured using Apache Airflow DAG definitions and set up for backfills as well.
+I would recommend running this on a linux vm if working on Windows, or enabling Linux Subsystem for windows to be able to run Airflow effectively.

 **The database needed to be accessed by 100+ people**.
-If the deployment is done on an auto-scaling architecture, this should be perfectly possible.
+Additional compute resources, especially CPUs and RAM, will be required the more people are reading from the database in order to get a fast experience.
+By using a distributed implementation of the database, the dim tables can be replicated across clusters and the fact tables partitioned to get faster experiences with query performance.
+A could implementation of the same can be considered since it scales resources automatically depending on requirements.

+If working on premise, using faster SSDs instead of hard disks should also help with the read speeds from the many users that will be accessing the data warehouse.

 ## Project files
 - download_html.py: scrapes web data and stores in a folder as html files